Meghan Markle And Prince Harry Are Not Buying A House In Malibu, Despite Report [Debunked]

 — Daily Mirror (@DailyMirror) June 9, 2018

 The article goes on to say that there’s a buzz in realty circles in California about the property purchase by the royals.
-But as Gossip Cop notes, no real-estate publications have even hinted at the fact that this story could be true.
+But as Gossip Cop notes, no real estate publications have even hinted at the fact that this story could be true.
 News about royal homes normally gets a good deal of media coverage.
 Several news outlets reported on the fact that Meghan and Harry are renting a house in the English countryside for weekend getaways.
 Although they currently live in Nottingham Cottage on the Kensington Palace grounds, there’s been lots of speculation that Queen Elizabeth II will give them a home, potentially one of her residences in Sandringham.
 The British monarch did the same for Prince William and Kate Middleton.

 Prince Harry and Meghan Markle seem to be enjoying their life in Britain so far.
 Meghan attended her first Trooping the Colour on June 9.
 The parade is meant to celebrate the queen’s birthday.
 Meghan wore a pink Carolina Herrera dress and a matching Phillip Treacy hat.
 As The Sun reports, her off-the-shoulder dress broke royal protocol which normally prohibits “revealing” outfits.